 Lighting is important in a garden but can be overdone sometimes.
 Apart from utility lighting such as under the veranda, your garden lighting is as much about shadow as it is about light.

-Veranda lighting provides light to entertain by, to read by, to eat under.
-Garden lighting creates mood.
+Veranda lighting provides light to entertain, to read by, and to eat under.
+Garden lighting creates a mood.
 It inspires romance.
 It can create a sense of privacy or isolation.
 It can change the way you see your garden both literally and conceptually.